-The Board of Directors’ complete proposed resolutions as set out in points 11 (including the statement pursuant to Ch.
-18 section 4 of the Swedish Companies Act), 19 and 20, information about the proposed auditor, proposed board members, the annual report, the Nomination Committee’s report, the audit report, the Board’s statement on the Remuneration Committee’s evaluation in accordance with section 9.1 of the Swedish Corporate Governance Code, the auditor’s statement on remuneration of senior executives, and proxy forms are all available from the Company and on the Company’s website www.icagruppen.se.
+The Board of Directors’ complete proposed resolutions as set out in item 11 (including the statement pursuant to Chapter 18 section 4 of the Swedish Companies Act) and item 19, information about the proposed auditor and the proposed board members, the annual report, the Nomination Committee’s report, the audit report, the Board’s report on the Reward Group’s evaluation in accordance with section 9.1 of the Swedish Corporate Governance Code, the auditor’s statement on remuneration of senior executives, and proxy forms are all available from the Company and on the Company’s website www.icagruppen.se.
 Copies of documents will be sent free of charge to shareholders who so request and provide their postal address.

 At the Annual General Meeting, shareholders have the right to information – should the Board consider that this can occur without material harm to the Company – on circumstances that could impact on the evaluation of an item on the agenda and circumstances that could impact on the evaluation of the Company’s or a subsidiary’s financial situation.

 As of the date of this notice there are 201,146,795 shares and voting rights in ICA Gruppen AB (publ).
-All of the shares issued are ordinary shares.
 The Company holds no treasury shares.

 ICA Gruppen AB (publ)